voxeet/voxeet-uxkit-web-mixerlayout/README.md

 When the mixer is not in a conference, this component contains the input fields and buttons listed above.

-When the mixer is in a conference, those input fieds and buttons are removed.
+When the mixer is in a conference, those input fields and buttons are removed.
 In their place the mixer layout’s layout consists of other components that reflect the state of the conference.
 These components are listed below.

 As the conference state changes, the `ConferenceRoom` component updates the layout.